DTJF/nettobac/src/doc/_2_Preparation.md

 # Get Package  {#SecGet}

 Depending on whether you installed the optional GIT package, there're two ways to get the \Proj package.
+After download, find the \Proj source files in folder `src/bas`.
+The code is ready to get used in your projects, just #`INCLUDE` file `nettobac.bas` (and also `nettobac_http.bas` if you want to use the utilities for http protocol).

 ## GIT  {#SecGet_Git}